narayan-sajeev/NHSOS/README.md

 ## Troubleshooting

 **Browser check detected**: The site has anti-automation measures.
-Current settings usually avoid this, but if it happens frequently, increase wait times in config.py
+Current settings usually avoid this, but if it happens frequently, increase wait times in `config.py`

 **Navigation failures**: Some pages may fail to load.
 The scraper tracks these and you can manually check failed pages in the state file

-**Duplicate businesses**: Automatically handled - the scraper deduplicates by business_id
+**Duplicate businesses**: Automatically handled - the scraper deduplicates by `business_id`

 ## License

 This tool is for educational and research purposes.
-Ensure you comply with the website's terms of service and robots.txt.
+Ensure you comply with the website's terms of service and `robots.txt`.

 ## Notes